SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 *I've waited so long to kiss you.*

 Fluttershy didn't answer, instead she leaned into Rainbow, they were about to kiss when Rainbow toppled backwards on the couch.
-Neither pony had payed attention to their balance, causing Fluttershy to fall onto Rainbow.
+Neither pony had paid attention to their balance, causing Fluttershy to fall onto Rainbow.

 Both ponies just giggled, reveling in their closeness.